Anonymous-4128/ProMISE/README.md

 **Note**: KS20 data need first transforming ".mat" to ".txt".
 If you are interested in the complete preprocessing of KS20 and CASIA-B, please contact us and we will share.
 We recommend to directly download the preprocessed data [**here (pwd: 7je2)**](https://pan.baidu.com/s/1R7CEsyMJsEnZGFLqwvchBg).

 ## Applying ProMISE to State-of-the-Art Models
 Here we provide two sample codes for applying **ProMISE** to TranSG and SPC-MGR models.
-The adaptation of ProMISE to other models can be simply implemented based on the attached [**pesudo code**](https://github.com/Anonymous-4128/ProMISE/tree/main/pseudo-code).
+The adaptation of ProMISE to other models can be simply implemented based on the attached [pesudo code](https://github.com/Anonymous-4128/ProMISE/tree/main/pseudo-code).

 ### Application to [TranSG](https://arxiv.org/abs/2303.06819)
 To apply **ProMISE** to TranSG to obtain skeleton representations and validate their effectiveness on the person re-ID task on a specific dataset (probe), please simply run the following command: